ethereumjs/ethereumjs-monorepo/packages/trie/examples/merkle_patricia_trees/README.md

 [ <Buffer 31>, <Buffer 74 65 73 74 56 61 6c 75 65 41> ] // going down the path of "testKeyA"
 ```

 I'm getting ahead of myself here, but here's a spoiler: these are leaf nodes.
-We see that each line contains two "buffers" (buffers are sequences of bytes).
+We see that each line contains two "bytes" (bytes are sequences of bytes).
 And indeed: leaf nodes are arrays containing two items.
-The first item is the remaining path (we'll get back to what the hex values stand for in a minute), while the second buffer is the value at that path.
+The first item is the remaining path (we'll get back to what the hex values stand for in a minute), while the second bytes array is the value at that path.
 We can confirm that the values are what we'd expect:

 ```jsx
 console.log('Value of branch at index 3: ', node1.node._branches[3][1].toString())